synchronicity-labs/translation-starter/README.md

 With the Stripe webhook setup, you can start creating your products in the [Stripe Dashboard](https://dashboard.stripe.com/test/products).
 Stripe Checkout supports billing a set amount at regular intervals.
 It does not support complex pricing structures like tiered pricing or per-seat billing.

+Note - When creating products in Stripe, make sure you add a key/value pair with a key of `credits` and a value equal to the credit allowance for this product.

 #### Configure the customer portal

 - Set up branding in the [Branding settings](https://dashboard.stripe.com/settings/branding)
 - Set up the customer portal in the [Customer Portal settings](https://dashboard.stripe.com/test/settings/billing/portal)

+### 6. (Optional) Set up Github as a OAuth provider in Supabase

+### 7. (Optional) Set up Upload from Youtube

 ## Running locally